vikasAravi/BiteSpeed/identity-reconciliation/README.md

 # Docker

 - All the dependencies like postgres and everything are already added, and it's just a click away to start and use it.
-- command to start the service -
+- command to start the service ( follow the steps in order )
   - [0]  cd identity-reconciliation
   - [1]  start the DB - `docker-compose up -d database` ( make sure DB server is accepting the requests )
-      - [2]  start the server - `docker-compose up -d server` [NOTE] - follow the order of the commands
+  - [2]  start the server - `docker-compose up -d server`

 # health check CURL